mjsmith95/MCDataVis/SOS.md

  ## Student Object Serializer Documentation

-The section of the documentation outlines the student class, used to parse and sort student data into more meaningful information.
-This section also outlines the serialization and deserialization functions used to pass data and convert data, allowing us to perform data analysis on students.
+The section of the documentation outlines the student class, which is used to parse and sort student data into more meaningful information.
+This section also outlines the serialization and deserialization functions, which are used to pass data and convert data to the visualization tools.

 ## Class Documentation